giotiskl/Akustix/README.md

 # [Akustix](http://yiotis.net/showcase/akustix)

 ##Description
 Akustix is a free, Bootstrap website theme for instrument manufacturer and resellers and comes in the form of a single-page application.
 The files to the store sections are not included.
+For a live preview of the Akustix theme click [here](http://yiotis.net/showcase/akustix).

 ##Frameworks & Plugins
-* CSS: SASS, Bootstrap, Animate.css
+* CSS: SASS, Bootstrap, Animate.css.
-* Fonts: Lato, Ion-icons
+* Fonts: Lato, Ion-icons.
-* JavaScript: jQuery, Gmaps.js, Waypoints.js
+* JavaScript: jQuery, Gmaps.js, Waypoints.js.

 ##Browser support
 IE10+ and all modern browsers.